-Some might think it a new low, when a candidate for high office starts talking on television about the size of his penis.
-As if the regular, non-penile spectacle within which we all live and breathe was somehow some lofty public sphere.
-But perhaps its more a question of the current stage of spectacular live exposing itself in its ruined perfection.
-The spectacle has a history.
+Turn to any screen and you can witness the current stage of spectacular life exposing itself in its ruined perfection.
+This spectacle has a history.
 Its current stage is what I have called, in a book of the same name, the spectacle of disintegration.
-I wrote it three years ago, but really to talk about some people who say it coming thirty years ago.
+I wrote it a few years ago, but really to talk about some people who say it coming thirty years ago.
+Perhaps understanding the historical freefall of the spectacle might explan more about what transpired between the sixites and our times than handwaving about ‘neoliberalism.’
 Here is how I explain what I think the spectacle of disintegration is and what it means.
-The book from which it forms the introduction is here.
-The spectacle of disintegration is this big — a totality, actually.

 When the storm hit the Hansa Carrier, twenty-one shipping containers fell from its decks into the Pacific Ocean, taking some 80,000 Nike sneakers with them.
 Seattle-based Oceanographer Curtis Ebbsmeyer used the serial numbers from the sneakers that washed up on the rain coast of North America to plot the widening gyre of ocean-going garbage that usually lies between California and Hawaii.
 Bigger than the state of Texas, it is called the North Pacific Subtropical Gyre, and sailors have known for a long time to steer clear of this area from the equator to 50 degrees north.

 It’s an often windless desert where not much lives.
 Flotsam gathers and circles, biodegrading into the sea.
 Unless it is plastic, which merely photo-degrades in the sun, disintegrating into smaller and smaller bits of sameness.
 Now the sea here has more particles of plastic than plankton.
 The Gyre is a disowned country of furniture, fridges, cigarette lighters, televisions, bobbing in the sea and slowly falling apart, but refusing to go away.